tantra & all that jazz

 now, why should we care?

-the neo-tantra-culture today has much to offer. it appeals to the "postmodern" western individual for many reasons: easy steps, immediate effect, focus on body & pleasure, spirituality without having to retreat from society, no need to believe in any dogma, individual practice. it also adresses many needs that often go unfulfilled in our culture: connection/love, relaxation/health, spirituality/meaning, self-knowledge/dignity, sexual sadisfaction, the healing of wounds.
+the neo-tantra-culture today has much to offer. it appeals to the "postmodern" western individual for many reasons: easy steps, immediate effect, focus on body & pleasure, spirituality without having to retreat from society, no need to believe in any dogma, individual practice. it also adresses many needs that often go unfulfilled in our culture: connection/love, relaxation/health, spirituality/meaning, self-knowledge/dignity, sexual satisfaction, the healing of wounds.

 BUT: